-Merge Dialog (Mercurial)
+Merge dialog (Mercurial)

-Use this dialog box to merge the current working directory to a named branch, light-weight branch (bookmark), or a specific changeset identified by a tag, hash, or revision number.
+Use this dialog to merge the current working directory to a named branch, light-weight branch (bookmark), or a specific changeset identified by a tag, hash, or revision number.

 By default, Mercurial requires that before merge the current working directory should be clean, that is, it should not contain any uncommitted changes.
 Otherwise the merge operation fails and JetBrains Rider shows the corresponding error message.
 The message also recommends that you clean the current working directory by running the

 hg merge <target branch, bookmark, or changeset> -C to discard the uncommitted changes.